Secure-Platforms-Lab-W-M/MASC/masc-core/setup.md

 ## Building JAR

 If you want to create a JAR file for MASC, just run `gradlew shadowJar`.
-The output JAR can be found at `masc-core > app > build > libs > app-all.jar`.
+The output JAR can be found at `masc-core > app > build > libs > masc-<version>.jar`.
-To run the JAR, place Cipher.properties in the same directory as the JAR and run `java -jar app-all.jar Cipher.properties`
+To run the JAR, place Cipher.properties in the same directory as the JAR and run `java -jar masc-<version>.jar Cipher.properties`